yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration.md

 #### Elasticsearch Config

-`index_name` - The name of the index that all the analytics data will be placed in.
+`document_type` - The type of the document that is created in ES.
 Defaults to "tyk_analytics"

 `elasticsearch_url` - If sniffing is disabled, the URL that all data will be sent to.
 Defaults to `http://localhost:9200`.
 The HTTP prefix must be included in the URL.